sandialabs/seat-qgis-plugin/docs/src/tutorials/tanana/tanana.rst

 .. rubric:: Preparing Demo Input Files

-If you have not done so before you will need to create input files for the default files provided.
-To do so naviage to :file:`DEMO/DEMO unstructured/`.
+If you have not done so before, you will need to create input files for the default files provided.
+To do so, naviage to :file:`DEMO/DEMO unstructured/`.
 In that folder you will find a number of .default files.
 You need to open these and replace `<input_folder>` with the path to the DEMO unstructured folder on your machine and ``<style_folder>`` with the path to the style_files folder on your machine.
-If you use python a script titled ``localize_input_files.py`` will do this for you.
-You can run this script by navigating to the DEMO unstructured folder in a terminal and typing ``python localize_input_files.py``.
-If you do not have python you can open the files in a text editor and replace the text manually or with a find and replace feature.
-If changing via a text editor save the file as a .ini file.
+If you use python, a script titled ``localize_input_files.py`` will do this for you.
+You can run this script by navigating to the DEMO folder in a terminal and typing ``python localize_input_files.py``.
+If you do not have python, you can open the files in a text editor and replace the text manually or with a find and replace feature.
+If changing via a text editor, save the file as a .ini file.

 Example use of the script is shown below.
-After running the script .ini files will appear in the DEMO unstructured folder.
+After running the script, .ini files will appear in the DEMO unstructured folder.
 These are the files you will use to load the inputs into the SEAT GUI.

 .. code-block:: bash